wogong/recoll-webui/README.rst

 This (https://framagit.org/medoc92/recollwebui) is an updated clone of Koniu's original version on GitHub (https://github.com/koniu/recoll-webui), which has not been updated lately, and is now slightly obsolete.
+If you are currently on github, you are viewing a mirror of the framagit repo (you're fine :) ).

 As compared to the original, this version has an additional dependancy when running the webui-standalone.py server (i.e. not with apache): it uses the